rmassei/2024-jn-omero-pipeline/README.md

 use temporary OMERO account prepare by Müster University which can be accessed and used the day of the course.
 More information regarding these accounts will be give the day of the course.

-### IMPORTANT - Installing omero-py
+### IMPORTANT - Installing ezomero
-Please, start to create your environment by installing omero-py in python 3.8 using the
-command:

-`conda create -n myenv -c conda-forge python=3.8 omero-py`

-you can then install the other packages into this environment
+Please, follow the instruction on the [ezomero GitHub repository](https://github.com/TheJacksonLaboratory/ezomero) to install ezomero.
+All other libraries can be found in requirements.txt

 ### Run the Jupyter Notebook
 Jupyter is open-source software and service for interactive computing.